sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - media (index 10): A hint to the consumer of the link to what target platform the link is applicable to.
 This item represents a query as defined by the W3C Media Queries Recommendation (see {{-css3-mediaqueries}}).
 As highlighted in media defined in {{model-concise-swid-tag}}, support for media queries are included here for interoperability with {{SWID}}, which does not provide any further requirements for media query use.
 Thus, this specification does not clarify how a media query is to be used for a CoSWID.

-- ownership (index 39): An integer or textual value (integer label with text escape, see {{data-def}}, for the "Software Tag Link Ownership Values" registry {{indexed-link-ownership}}) used when the "href" item references another software component to indicate the degree of ownership between the software component referenced by the CoSWID tag and the software component referenced by the link.
+- ownership (index 39): An integer or textual value (integer label with text escape, see {{data-def}}, for the "Software ID Link Ownership Values" registry {{indexed-link-ownership}}) used when the "href" item references another software component to indicate the degree of ownership between the software component referenced by the CoSWID tag and the software component referenced by the link.
 If an integer value is used it MUST be an index value in the range -256 to 255.
 Integer values in the range -256 to -1 are reserved for testing and use in closed environments (see {{iana-private-use}}).
-Integer values in the range 0 to 255 correspond to registered entries in the "Software Tag Link Ownership Values" registry.
+Integer values in the range 0 to 255 correspond to registered entries in the "Software ID Link Ownership Values" registry.

-- rel (index 40): An integer or textual value that (integer label with text escape, see {{data-def}}, for the "Software Tag Link Link Relationship Values" registry {{indexed-link-ownership}}) identifies the relationship between this CoSWID and the target resource identified by the "href" item.
+- rel (index 40): An integer or textual value that (integer label with text escape, see {{data-def}}, for the "Software ID Link Link Relationship Values" registry {{indexed-link-ownership}}) identifies the relationship between this CoSWID and the target resource identified by the "href" item.
 If an integer value is used it MUST be an index value in the range -256 to 65535.
 Integer values in the range -256 to -1 are reserved for testing and use in closed environments (see {{iana-private-use}}).
-Integer values in the range 0 to 65535 correspond to registered entries in the IANA "Software Tag Link Relationship Values" registry (see {{iana-link-rel}}).
+Integer values in the range 0 to 65535 correspond to registered entries in the IANA "Software ID Link Relationship Values" registry (see {{iana-link-rel}}).
 If a string value is used it MUST be either a private use name as defined in {{iana-private-use}} or a "Relation Name" from the IANA "Link Relation Types" registry: https://www.iana.org/assignments/link-relations/link-relations.xhtml as defined by {{RFC8288}}.
-When a string value defined in the IANA "Software Tag Link Relationship Values" registry matches a Relation Name defined in the IANA "Link Relation Types" registry, the index value in the IANA "Software Tag Link Relationship Values" registry MUST be used instead, as this relationship has a specialized meaning in the context of a CoSWID tag.
-String values correspond to registered entries in the "Software Tag Link Relationship Values" registry.
+When a string value defined in the IANA "Software ID Link Relationship Values" registry matches a Relation Name defined in the IANA "Link Relation Types" registry, the index value in the IANA "Software ID Link Relationship Values" registry MUST be used instead, as this relationship has a specialized meaning in the context of a CoSWID tag.
+String values correspond to registered entries in the "Software ID Link Relationship Values" registry.

 - media-type (index 41): A link can point to arbitrary resources on the endpoint, local network, or Internet using the href item.
 Use of this item supplies the resource consumer with a hint of what type of resource to expect.
 (This is a *hint*: There is no obligation for the server hosting the target of the URI to use the indicated media type when the URI is dereferenced.)
 Media types are identified by referencing a "Name" from the IANA "Media Types" registry: http://www.iana.org/assignments/media-types/media-types.xhtml.
 This item maps to '/SoftwareIdentity/Link/@type' in {{SWID}}.

-- use (index 42): An integer or textual value (integer label with text escape, see {{data-def}}, for the "Software Tag Link Link Relationship Values" registry {{indexed-link-ownership}}) used to determine if the referenced software component has to be installed before installing the software component identified by the COSWID tag.
+- use (index 42): An integer or textual value (integer label with text escape, see {{data-def}}, for the "Software ID Link Link Relationship Values" registry {{indexed-link-ownership}}) used to determine if the referenced software component has to be installed before installing the software component identified by the COSWID tag.
 If an integer value is used it MUST be an index value in the range -256 to 255.
 Integer values in the range -256 to -1 are reserved for testing and use in closed environments (see {{iana-private-use}}).
 Integer values in the range 0 to 255 correspond to registered entries in the IANA "Link Use Values" registry (see {{iana-link-use}}).
 If a string value is used it MUST be a private use name as defined in {{iana-private-use}}.
-String values correspond to registered entries in the "Software Tag Link Use Values" registry.
+String values correspond to registered entries in the "Software ID Link Use Values" registry.

 - $$link-extension: This CDDL socket can be used to extend the link-entry map model.
 See {{model-extension}}.